"Materia"

 Students can rotate and visualize clusters to compare lattice types directly a) HCP lattice model b) BCC lattice

-Key Decision 2: Cognitive Load Reduction to Explore Defect States
+Cognitive Load Reduction to explore Defect States

 Instead of showing all data at once, information is revealed progressively: